afranken/monitoring/README.md

 The root ViewModel is the `ApplicationViewModel` that reads the configuration provided by the user.
 The `ApplicationViewModel` then creates all ViewModels and Models that are needed to display the application.

-### Backend implementations
+### Backend implementation

 Simon JS can retrieve data from a number of backends, for example Nagios, Jenkins and Sonar.

 The implementations follow this pattern:

-  * A `MonitorViewModel` implementation that is used to display the backend information, accessed from it's model
+  * A `MonitorViewModel` implementation that is used to display the backend information, accessed from its model.
+  `MonitorViewModel` instances are responsible to expose data to a view and transform that data if necessary.
-  * A `MonitorModel` implementation that stores the data retrieved from a backend
+  * A `MonitorModel` implementation that stores the data retrieved from a backend. `MonitorModel` instances are responsible to abstract from the (JSON) data returned from the backend and expose that data to a `MonitorViewModel`.
-  * A `Connector` implementation that retrieves the data from a backend
+  * A `Connector` implementation that retrieves the data from a backend and saves that data in a `MonitorModel`

-In cases where the data returned from the backend is too complex to display with just one ViewModel / Model combination, more than one ViewModel is used.
+In cases where the data returned from the backend is too complex to display with just one `MonitorViewModel` / `MonitorModel` combination, more than one `MonitorViewModel` is used.

 ### Tests